The perfect place because every season is suitable !!!!!!!!

 - 7th of September Sunday: Roost Glamping / Beach and pool day

-- 8th of September Monday: Travel day – Flew to Bangkok and visited the night market (not much was spent) max R200
+- 8th of September Monday: Travel day – Flew to Bangkok on Bangkok Airways and visited the night market – Spent R200 on souvenirs.

-There’s so much to do in Phuket that you can’t do it all over 7days – I literally have to return.
-We chose not to do any animal related activities just to preserve and ensure that we are not contributing to the suffering of animals.
-No we didn’t visit elephant sanctuary, no we didn’t go see the tigers and no we didn’t go to a snake show. etc.
+There’s so much to do in Phuket that you can’t do it all over 7days – I have to return.
+We chose not to do any animal-related activities just to preserve and ensure that we are not contributing to the suffering of animals.
+No, we didn’t visit an elephant sanctuary, no we didn’t see the tigers, and no we didn’t go to a snake show.
+Etc.

 Where to eat: